 Friday: Take a walk in the a.m. and kick a soccer ball around in the p.m.

-Saturday: Go to the beach, a lake, or a park and bring lots of toys for activity!
+Saturday: Go to the beach, a lake, or a park, and bring lots of toys for activity!

-Sunday: Take a hike
+Sunday: Go for a hike

 Set Limits